What is a CMMS?

 - Stands for "Computerized Maintenance Management System".
-CMMS systems are computer software that helps maintenance teams keep a record of all assets they are responsible for, to schedule and track maintenance tasks and to keep a historical record of work they performed.
+A CMMS system is computer software that helps maintenance teams keep a record of all assets they are responsible for, schedule and track maintenance tasks and keep a historical record of work they perform.